Q: Do you board cats and other small animals?

 Q: How many dogs do you have at a time?
 And do they all play together?

-A: Including our own, we generally have 8-10 pups here at any given time.
-Our in-home setup allows us to spend plenty of one-on-one time with each of the pups throughout the day!
+A: We have 6 pups of our own, and typically only bring in one other at a time for training.
+This allows us to spend plenty of one-on-one time with each of the pups throughout the day!

 Q: What do I need to bring for my pup’s stay?